 Here’s what researchers have found about the moon’s effects on human bodies and behavior.

-As far back as 400 B.C., physicians and philosophers blamed behavioral changes on the pull of the moon.
-The word “lunatic,” after all, came from the idea that changes in mental state were related to lunar cycles.
+For centuries, physicians and philosophers blamed behavioral changes on the pull of the moon.
+The word “lunatic,” after all, stemmed from the idea that changes in mental state were related to lunar cycles.

-The connection between the two is even supported in historic legal treatises: Famed British jurist William Blackstone wrote that people gained and lost their ability to reason according to the moon’s shifting phases.
+The connection between the two is even supported in historic legal treatises.
+For instance, famed British jurist William Blackstone wrote that people gained and lost their ability to reason according to the moon’s shifting phases.

 Still, not many studies link the moon to human behavior and health conditions.
 Here’s what researchers can tell us about the connections that do exist between people and the full moon.